← Back to the Academy Logout from Alpaca Access

 • Increase supplementation gradually

-☀️ Vitamin D
+Vitamin D

 UK Vitamin D Management

-Why Critical in UK
+Why critical in the UK

 • Insufficient winter UV light

-• Dark-skinned animals at higher risk
+• Dark-fleeced animals at higher risk

 • Housed animals need more supplementation